 The Department of Public Health's (DPH) Grants to Counties program provides funds to county environmental health agencies for well testing, plugging, and rehabilitation.
 The funds for the program come from a tax on pesticides and amount to approximately \$1.7 million annually.
-At one time participating counties received as much as \$30,000 annually due to a surplus that was divided equally.
+At one time, participating counties received as much as \$30,000 annually due to a surplus that was divided equally.
 This allowed counties to test and rehabilitate wells and to plug abandoned wells at a significant rate in order to protect groundwater resources.
-In FY 2012 participating counties will only receive approximately \$20,408.
+The surplus is gone and counties are no longer receiving the amount of funds necessary to perform these functions.
 Abandoned wells are still prominent across lowa and present a serious threat to groundwater quality.
 The Legislature should continue to provide authority to the DPH to reallocate unused funds to counties needing additional funds for the Grants to Counties program.